Ready for the future? Navigate NPPF reforms with Tyler Grange

 The guidelines also discourage ‘haphazard’ releases, promoting a more strategic approach.
 This could help reduce the piecemeal Green Belt releases we’ve seen before.

 Also, the reform creates big opportunities to bring together nature recovery and climate adaptation efforts.
 Sites near urban areas and connected to larger green spaces are crucial for tackling climate issues like heat, air quality and water problems, including managing stormwater, building drought resilience and conserving water.
-This focus on climate and ecosystem services, although new to the original Green Belt criteria, is now a top priority in many areas.
+This focus on climate resilience and ecosystem services, although new to the original Green Belt criteria, is now acknowledged as a priority in many areas.

 As anticipated, the reform signals a renewed support for onshore wind farms.
 At Tyler Grange, we’re ready to jump in with these projects, leveraging our broad experience across England and Wales.